Q: What is Tennessee Songwriters Week?

 Q: What’s the difference between a qualifying round and showcase event?

-A: In 2023, venues will host in-person qualifying rounds Jan.
-29-Feb.
-11, 2023.
-Select songwriters from the qualifying rounds will advance to seven pre-determined showcase event venues across the state from Feb.
-19-25, 2023.
+A: In 2024, venues will host in-person qualifying rounds Jan.
+21-Feb.
+3, 2024.
+Select songwriters from the qualifying rounds (2 songwriters per qualifying round venue) will advance to seven pre-determined showcase event venues across the state from Feb.18-24, 2024.

 Q: I’m a venue, partner or city interested in Tennessee Songwriters Week.
 Can I still be part of Tennessee Songwriters Week if I’m not part of the qualifying rounds or showcase events?